 An Extended Period Simulation (EPS) is a hydraulic model run that evaluates system hydraulics and other analysis for a duration greater than a single hydraulic time step (i.e., Steady State).
 Many features of InfoWater Pro including SCADA, Energy Management, Water Quality are dependent upon a hydraulic model analyzed over a series of time steps (i.e., Extended Period Simulation).
-If the user selects the Steady State check box, then only a steady state model will be analyzed.
+If you select the Steady State check box, then only a steady state model will be analyzed.
 A Simulation Time setting can be created for a specific scenario within InfoWater Pro.

 Steady State Simulation

 A steady state simulation does not involve time steps.
-It is a model run that encompasses a single "snap-shot" of the water system as it pertains to demands, pumping data and tank elevations.
+It is a model run that encompasses a single snapshot of the water system as it pertains to demands, pumping data, and tank elevations.

 Extended Period Simulation

-Many features of InfoWater including SCADA, Energy Management, Water Quality, and Logic Rules are dependent upon a model being analyzed over a series of timesteps (Extended Period Simulation).
+Many features of InfoWater Pro including SCADA, Energy Management, Water Quality, and Logic Rules are dependent upon a model being analyzed over a series of timesteps (Extended Period Simulation).